-- It is located on the Yesil River, which divides the capital into the Right and Left bank, made of different architecture styles.
-Historical right bank takes you into the Soviet era, which reflects the past of the country, whereas the left bank of Yesil is the reflection of modern and futuristic view on architecture and the lifestyle of Kazakhstani people.
+- It is located on the Yesil River, which divides the capital into the Right and Left banks, made of different architectural styles.
+The historical right bank takes you into the Soviet era, which reflects the past of the country, whereas the left bank of Yesil is the reflection of a modern and futuristic view on architecture and the lifestyle of Kazakhstani people.

 - Kazakhstan is the largest landlocked country in the world, but for Nur-Sultan it is not an issue: Khan Shatyr – the shopping center, designed by well-known Norman Foster as the biggest marquee in the world has its own beach.
 Additionally, there is a piece of boundless ocean in the heart of the arid steppe zone – Oceanarium “Ailand” (“Duman”).

 - If you want to experience an extreme continental climate, Nur-Sultan is ideal for you.
 The weather is very diverse and depends on the season: in summer temperature can rise to 30*C, whereas during winter, it can go 40*C below zero, which makes it the second coldest capital in the world after the Ulaanbaatar in Mongolia.